-The Council has set a balanced budget for 2024/25, with a contribution from managed reserves and using General Fund balances.
-Further detail on the Council's long- term strategy can be found in the budget report, which is available on the Council's website.
+The Council has set a balanced budget for 2024/25, with a contribution from managed reserves and using part of the General Fund emergency balance.
+Further detail on the Council's long - term strategy can be found in the budget report, which is available on the Council's website.